-This policy applies to all employees (full-time, part-time, permanent or temporary), Township Council, interns, students, contractors, volunteers, consultants and any other paid or non-paid workers.
-This policy applies in any location in which employees are engaged in work-related activities and addresses workplace harassment from all sources such as residents, customers, employers, Managers, employees, and members of the public.
+This policy applies to all employees (full-time, part-time, permanent or temporary), members of Township Council, interns, students, contractors, volunteers, consultants and any other paid or non-paid workers.
+This policy applies in any location in which employees are engaged in work-related activities and addresses workplace harassment from all sources such as residents, customers, employers, supervisors Managers, workers and members of the public.
 For the purpose of this policy, the workplace includes, but is not limited to: